-A: I'm a wedding officiant in Maine.
-I'm a notary public not a minister, so if you're looking for a secular, meaningful but non-religious ceremony officiant, you got one!
+A: I’m a wedding officiant in Maine.
+I’m a notary public not a minister or a Justice of the Peace, so if you’re looking for a secular, meaningful but non-religious ceremony officiant, you got one!
 You can read about my approach to wedding ceremonies.

 A: Choosing a wedding officiant is probably one of the most important decisions you’ll make about your wedding.
 That one person will be the facilitator of your marriage, that’s a big deal.
 Here are 10 things to consider when choosing a wedding officiant and 5 questions to ask your officiant before you hire them.

 A: Actually, Maine doesn’t have justices of the peace anymore.
 The state merged the duties of a Justice of the Peace with that of a Notary Public in the 1980’s.
 So, I am not a justice of the peace, but I am a notary public, which gives me the authority to perform wedding ceremonies in Maine.